 Our content is funded in part by commercial partnerships, at no extra cost to you and without impact to our editorial impartiality.
 Click to Learn More

-Since the mass shift to remote working, many employees have felt bogged down by the number of software applications they have to use to perform their daily duties.
-According to project management software Wrike, 79% of business leaders now think there are too many apps, programs, and systems involved in their work days.
+Since the mass shift to remote working, you may have felt bogged down by the number of software applications you and your team have to use to perform your daily duties.
+You’re not alone, either – according to Wrike, 79% of business leaders think there are too many apps and programs involved in their workdays.

-That's where a Work Operating System (OS) comes in – it's an all-encompassing setup for managing work plans, processes, tasks, and projects.
-You can use a Work OS to successfully replace spreadsheets, boards, and notepads which staff use to track project progress – and we cover precisely what a Work OS is in more detail in this article.
+That’s where a Work Operating System (OS) comes in.
+It’s an all-encompassing setup for managing day-to-day work activities, processes, and tasks, as well as projects.
+You can use a Work OS to successfully replace spreadsheets, boards, and notepads, making your processes more efficient, your projects clearer and your business leaner.

 Best Work OS software to choose